-"Dog vomit fungus" is one of those oddities of nature that just makes you say "eeewwww!"
+"Dog vomit fungus" is one of those oddities of nature that even sounds disgusting.
 Even if you've never had it in your garden before, it's pretty safe to say that you'll know it when you have it; its nickname couldn't be more fitting.
 It is most likely to show up during warm, wet periods, sometimes seeming to pop up out of nowhere overnight.
 It often grows in wood mulches or along the sides of untreated wood, and sometimes in lawn grass.

 What Is Dog Vomit Fungus?

 The scientific name for dog vomit fungus is Fuligo septicai.
 It is also known by another nickname—"scrambled egg fungus"—because the fruiting body (the part you see) is light-yellowish in color and looks a bit like scrambled egg curds.
 The frightful appearance of this fungus may cause concern that it's harming garden plants, but it is actually really interesting (if you have kids, they'll get a kick out of learning more about this oddball organism).

 Fuligo septicai is a type of slime mold and is most often found in moist, shady areas and on materials such as mulch, rotting logs, leaf litter, and untreated lumber.
 Dog vomit fungus and other slime molds are saprophytic, which means that they feed on decaying organic materials.
 They are not diseases and won't really harm your plants.
 Occasionally, they'll grow on plants that are growing in mulch, and if a large enough colony forms, they may smother the plant.
 This is uncommon, however, and you'll usually just find the mold in the mulch itself.